-1 Describe the state program addressed by the Method of Distribution.
-CDBG Public Facilities program addresses infrastructure issues in communities including, but no limited to: water, sanitary sewer, storm sewer, utilities, streets, wastewater treatment, broadband communications, fire stations, community centers, and libraries.
+Describe the state program addressed by the Method of Distribution.
+CDBG Public Facilities program addresses infrastructure issues in communities including, but not limited to: water, sanitary sewer, storm sewer, utilities, streets, wastewater treatment, broadband communications, fire stations, community centers, and libraries.
 Beginning in 2018, DEHCR will utilize CDBG-SF funds to allow for broadband internet expansion in LMA areas.
 Previously, CDBG-SF funds were only utilized for CDBG-Public Facilities for Economic Development Awards.
 These awards will be made as Public Facilities.
 CDBG-CV funds will be allocated to this category.
 Projects funded will reflect goals of the funding to prevent, prepare for and respond to the coronavirus (COVID-19).
-Describe all of the criteria that will The primary criteria used to select applications for funding are: be used to select applications and the relative importance of these • the three National Objectives (benefit to LMI individuals, slum and blight, urgent local need) criteria. activities listed must be eligible activities need for the funding Public Facilities is eligible under CDBG-CLOSE; however, DEHCR is unable to accurately predict whether or how much CDBG-CLOSE funding will be expended under this category.
+Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
+The primary criteria used to select applications for funding are: the three National Objectives (benefit to LMI individuals, slum and blight, urgent local need) activities listed must be eligible activities need for the funding Public Facilities is eligible under CDBG-CLOSE; however, DEHCR is unable to accurately predict whether or how much CDBG-CLOSE funding will be expended under this category.
 Consistent with their use, in addition to the traditional "small cities" recipients, the State will also accept applications from Entitlement Communities and Counties for the second award of CDBG-CV funds.
 In addition to this activity, the State will allow Entitlement Communities and Counties to identify activities for funding that are consistent with the use of CDBG-CV funds.
-If only summary criteria were Applications and handbooks are available on the DEHCR website. described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only)
+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
+(CDBG only) Applications and handbooks are available on the DEHCR website.